Maxine Kline: AAGPBL career

 Initially playing with a softball, the All-American Girls Professional Baseball League eventually employed a regulation baseball, with overhand pitching permitted starting in 1948.
 This innovation did not disrupt Kline, unlike many pitchers in the league.
 She started her career at outfield, but was promoted to a Daisies pitching staff riddled with injuries to take advantage of her strong throwing arm.
 She shutout opponents in her first two starts, ending her rookie season with an 8–13 record and a 2.25 ERA.

 Kline had a 14–11 mark overall in 1949, including a no-hitter against the Grand Rapids Chicks on June 12 of that year.
 Her most productive season came in 1950 when she paced the circuit with her career top 23 wins for only nine losses.
 She made the All-Star Team for the initial time, and also collected career numbers in strikeouts (87) and pitching appearances (33) while posting a .719 winning percentage and 2.44 ERA.
 Her winning percentage was even better in 1951 as she went 18-4 (.818).
 In addition, she earned her second All-Star berth.

 In 1952, Kline threw six shutouts en route to a 19–7 record and her third All-Star selection.
 She dropped to 16–14 in 1953 but again joined the All-Star squad.
 In the league's hitting-dominated last season in 1954, she led all pitchers in wins (18), appearances (28), complete games (24), innings (181) and shutouts (6), while recording her second no-hitter on June 20, once again against the Grand Rapids Chicks.
 She once hurled a 17-inning shutout against the Chicks.
 For the fifth consecutive year, she became an All-Star.

-While the Daisies made the playoffs in the seven seasons that Kline pitched for them, the team struggled during the postseason and never won a Championship Title.
-From 1947 to 1951 Fort Wayne was eliminated in the opening round, being knocked out by the South Bend Blue Sox in 1952 and the Grand Rapids Chicks in 1953, after posting the best regular-season record.
-Then, in 1954 the Daisies disposed of Grand Rapids and South Bend in the playoffs, advancing to the Championship Series to face the Kalamazoo Lassies, but were beaten in the decisive Game 5 during what turned out to be the AAGPBL final season.
+While the Daisies made the playoffs in the seven seasons that Kline pitched for them, the team struggled during the postseason and never won a league championship.
+From 1947 to 1951, Fort Wayne was eliminated in the opening round, being knocked out by the South Bend Blue Sox in 1952 and the Grand Rapids Chicks in 1953, after posting the best regular-season record.
+In what became the final season in 1954, the Daisies disposed of Grand Rapids and South Bend in the playoffs, advancing to the Championship Series to face the Kalamazoo Lassies, but were beaten in the decisive Game 5 as the league closed.

 Some baseball researchers consider Kline one of the five best pitchers in All-American Girls Professional Baseball League history, along with Jean Faut, Helen Nicol, Dottie Wiltse and Connie Wisniewski.